tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 15. Instructor Do: Structured Review (35 min)

-Note: If you are teaching this lesson on a weeknight, save this 35 minute review for the next Saturday class.
+Note: If you are teaching this lesson on a weeknight, save this 35-minute review for the next Saturday class.

 Use the entire time to review questions with the students before ending class.